ProkhorZ/bitcoin-def/README.md

 DEF Cash
 ===========
 DEF Cash is an experiment in on-chain scaling.
 It's a code fork of Bitcoin ABC, but it will create a new blockchain with different economic parameters.
+DEF means Decentralized Economic Future, of course.
 DEF Cash will adopt features that are suitable for a peer-to-peer electronic cash system, but too different from the Bitcoin tradition to be applied in Bitcoin Cash:
 + A dynamic blocksize as in Monero
 + A faster blocktime